Last updated on April 30th, 2019

 deemsnecessary and proper to the determination.

-When deciding custody, the judge will take all of these factors, and more, into account.
+Essentially, when deciding who will receive custody over a minor child, the judge will take all of these factors, and more, into account.

 If you disagree with the final custody decision provided by the Juvenile and Domestic Relations Judge, you may appeal that decision to a higher court.